brysonkatuu22/credit_management/rpa_automation/README.md

 - Automated generation of credit loan reports for all users or specific user groups
 - Scheduled report generation at configurable times
-- Email distribution of generated reports
+- Email distribution of generated reports with professional HTML templates
+- Automatic attachment of PDF credit reports to emails
 - Windows service integration for continuous operation
 - Command-line interface for manual execution